Transition to a Healthy,

 - Learn to make jam, dehydrate herbs, can tomatoes, and pressure cook

 Making life changes can be difficult when food is involved.
 “Challenges” give people a specific amount of time to try something new.
 After they’ve done it, participants may find it wasn’t so hard after all.
 Examples of food challenges:

 - Meat-free Mondays

 - Go vegetarian for a month

-- Eat with the season or eat food grown within your region or within the U.S.
+- Eat local within your region or within the U.S.

-- Commit to waste no food for a week
+- Commit to reduce food waste for a week

 Food IS a Justice Issue